ring-team/KarstNSim_Public/README.md

 ## Testing

 We provide here a synthetic dataset and instruction file in the correct format used for KarstNSim, which corresponds to inputs close to those used to generate examples of figure 12 in **[insert DOI]**.
+You can find those data in the Input_files folder.

+If you want to make modifications to the input parameters, open the instructions.txt file and change options as needed.

 <b>For any information </b>, please contact :
 * Augustin Gouy : augustin.gouy@univ-lorraine.fr